nMaax/sanni-website/future-dev/HOWTO.md

 ```

-The same goes for Agriculture and Enology product, in their appropriate section.
+You can have the same approach if you want to introduce new brands in `brands.html`

 ### Updating Contact Information

-To update the contact information, edit the ```dist/about.html``` file and the ```terms.html``` file and make changes to the appropriate tags.
+To update the contact information, edit the `dist/about.html` file and the `terms.html` file and make changes to the appropriate tags.

 ## Useful prompt for AI assistance (_in italian_)